Virtual Clinic Videos

 Sheron, MMR

-Many models of steam Locomotives are
+Many models of steam Locomotives are not

-not available with factory-installed DCC and sound,
+available with factory-installed DCC and sound, particularly older

-particularly older brass or die cast models.
-Brian shows you
+brass or die cast models.
+Brian shows you how you can install

-how you can install sound decoders in older steam locomotives
+sound decoders in older steam locomotives relatively easy.
+He

-relatively easy.
-He explains why the motor must be
+explains why the motor must be electrically isolated from the

-isolate it.
-He also shows you how to get good electrical
+rails, and shows you ways isolate it.
+He also shows you how to get

-Keeper) and speaker in the tender.
+Current Keeper) and speaker in the tender.

 Installing Sound in an Atlas RS-3 — Brian